TheOpenSpaceProgram/osp-magnum/docs/architecture.md

 # Architecture

 The core of OSP-Magnum is best described as a library that provides a set of functions and data structures intended to support a space flight simulator.
-The user is responsible for implementing their own application on the top level, allowing for full control over every feature.
+The user's top-level application has full control over every feature and their main loop.
+We provide a Test Application to act as an out-of-the-box game.

 OSP-Magnum provides two distinct worlds the application can manage:
 * **Universe**: A space simulator that can handle massive world sizes with multiple coordinate spaces.
 Objects in space are referred to as **Satellites**.
 * **ActiveScene**: A typical game engine that can support physics, rendering, etc..

 The ActiveScene can be synchronized to represent a small area of the Universe, where in-game representations of nearby Satellites can be added to the scene.
 This area is referred to as the **ActiveArea** and can follow the user around to seamlessly explore the Universe while also avoiding floating point precision errors.

+Multiple ActiveAreas and ActiveScenes are allowed to exist simultaneously.
+ActiveAreas can also be connected to an entirely different game engine if needed, aside from just ActiveScene.

 For performance and flexibility for such a project, we adhere to few techniques that may seem unconventional:
 * Data-oriented Design